 Pokemon: He has lots of Pokemon according to his Pokeball count.
 He used to own Charmander, but he’s not seen using anyone else.

-Plot: Still lost in the woods on the way to Vermillion City, Ash and the others come across a Charmander laying on a rock.
-Ash is excited to capture one, but Misty and Brock point out that it’s in rough shape and will need to go to a Pokemon Center immediately after Ash captures it.
+Plot: Still lost in the woods on the way to Vermilion City, Ash and the others come across a Charmander laying on a rock.
+Ash is excited to capture one, but Misty and Brock point out that it’s in rough shape.
+Ash must forego a battle, and it will need to go to a Pokemon Center immediately after Ash captures it.
 Ash attempts the capture, but Charmander swats the Pokeball away.
 He tries again, and is able to get it into the ball, but the capture is unsuccessful.

 In an effort to figure out what Charmander’s deal is, Pikachu speaks with it.
-Through charades, Pikachu tells Ash that Charmander actually has an owner and he’s waiting on the rock for him to return.
-Under the realization that the Charmander has an owner, the group finds it best to leave it be while hoping the trainer returns soon.
+Through charades, Pikachu tells Ash that Charmander actually has a Trainer, and he’s waiting on the rock for him to return.
+Under the realization that the Charmander has a Trainer, the group finds it best to leave it be while hoping the Trainer returns soon.

 Later, Ash, Misty and Brock reach the Pokemon Center just in time to dodge a storm.
 Meanwhile, Charmander tries its best to keep its tail flame lit since extinguishing it results in the death of any of the Char evolution line.

 Brock continues to worry about the Charmander, and his worries are soon realized when a nearby Pokemon Trainer, named Damian, starts openly bragging about how he abandoned his Charmander for being too weak and laughs about how he tricked him into thinking he’d come back for him.